koyuawsmbrtn/preinstall/README.md

 # preinstall.sh

-Script I use to preinstall my favourite software on freshly installed Pop!_OS installations.
-Note this script only works on Pop!_OS and nothing else!
+Script I use to preinstall my favourite software on freshly installed Ubuntu installations.
+Note this script only works on Ubuntu and nothing else!